awesome-pro/neon-website/content/docs/guides/reflex.md

 1. Open the `rxconfig.py` file in the project directory.

-2. Adjust the following code in the `rxconfig.py` file to match your Neon connection details:
+2. Adjust the following code in the `rxconfig.py` file to match your Unique connection details:

    ```python
    # rxconfig.py